Neuhsrel/Single-Cell-Analysis-of-Prefrontal-Cortex-in-AD/README.md

 correlates to amyloid or tangle pathology more closely.

 ### 11. Predictive Modelling
-Multilayer perceptron (PyTorch) trained on pseudobulked microglial profiles (donor × gene matrix) to predict AD diagnosis.
-5-fold stratified cross-validation used given the small cohort (n=18).
-To interpret the model's decision-making, SHAP (SHapley Additive exPlanations) values were computed to rank feature importance and reveal the direction of effect that specific genes had on predicting AD status for each individual donor.
+A Multi-Layer Perceptron (MLP) was built using Pytorch to predict the donor's diagnosis (AD vs Control) based on their pseudobulked microglial profiles.
+SHAP values were used for interpretation to see what genes' expression contributed most to their predicted disease status.

 ---

 ## Results

-**Finding structure (to be filled in):**

-**1. Microglial cluster identity and AD enrichment**
+**2. Microglial cluster identity and AD enrichment**
 > [Observation: which clusters, what proportion AD]
 > [Biological interpretation: what this suggests about microglial activation in AD PFC]
 > [Hypothesis: what the next analysis should test]

-**2. DAM-like vs homeostatic substate resolution**
+**3. DAM-like vs homeostatic substate resolution**
 > [Observation: how many substates identified, which marker genes define them]
 > [Biological interpretation: do substates match published human DAM signatures]
 > [Hypothesis: ]

-**3. Pathology correlation — plaque vs tangle**
+**4. Pathology correlation — plaque vs tangle**
 > [Observation: correlation coefficients, which pathology stage tracks DAM score more closely]
 > [Biological interpretation: what this implies about when microglia activate]
 > [Hypothesis: ]